Katie Ricks- A Divine Motherhood

 So, when I moved to Georgia, I didn’t have a job.
 Within two weeks of moving, I found a job in Barnesville (which is about an hour outside of Atlanta).
 I accepted the position and became the Director of Residence Life and Counseling at Gordon College.
 Gordon College was a fascinating place and I imagine it still is.
 At the time, they didn’t offer co-ed dorms and they only allowed an hour and a half for visitation to the other genders’ dorms and this was only on occasional nights.
 Even then, you had to sign in and all the doors had to be open.

 I loved the people at Gordon College, but they didn’t know anything about my life and that was very intentional.
-They were solid wonderful humans who would have fired me in a second had they known I was gay.
-I think the fact that Gordon was as conservative as it was and how closeted I was there and how horrible that was played a part in me not wanting to be closeted once I moved to Atlanta.
+They were solid, wonderful humans who would have fired me in a second had they known I was gay.
+I think the fact that Gordon was as conservative as it was and how closeted I was there played a part in me not wanting to be closeted once I moved to Atlanta.

 I remember I was in a small, cute, Presbyterian Church in Barnesville and during worship I heard God say, “This is your home and I want you to be here.”
 I'm a lifelong Presbyterian, and this actual sound from God was undeniable.